Create Asana Tasks from Emails

 Assign your Asana email address

 First, make sure your Postbox email address is your current email address in Asana.
 Then, you will need to associate your Postbox email address with an Organization or Workspace.
 To do this, click on your profile picture at the right of the top bar.
-Then, select My Profile Settings > Email Forwarding and choose an Organization or Workspace to associate to your Postbox email address.
+Then, select My Profile Settings > Email Forwarding and choose an Organization or Workspace to associate with your Postbox email address.

 Once that is completed, any email sent from your Postbox account to [email protected] will create a task in your My Tasks list.